 Jesus didn’t visit us for His own sake but for ours.
 He didn’t come

-because He had a need; He came because we needed God to forgive us for being
+because He had a need, but because we had a need; we need God to forgive us for being

 estranged from Him.
 We have sinned in His presence, though we have never

-actually seen Him, and for that reason He is able to forgive us.
+actually seen Him, and for that very reason He is willing to forgive us.

 (234a) Kingdom of God